Menu

-In classical mechanics, an object's kinetic energy is the energy it possesses due to being in motion.
+In classical mechanics, the kinetic energy of an object is the energy it possesses due to being in motion and having mass.
+The greater the speed of an object and the greater its mass, the greater its kinetic energy.

-Kinetic energy definition: The amount of work required to accelerate a body of a given mass to a certain speed.
-This energy will be constant as long as the velocity of the body is maintained.
+Kinetic energy is also defined as the amount of work required to accelerate a body of a certain mass up to a certain speed.
+This energy will be constant as long as the speed of the body is maintained.

 Definition and formula of kinetic energy